jan-bogaerts/mark/src/markdownCode.md

 - At the top of the toolbar are a nr of tabs (use the tabs from the antd library)
 - all components on the toolbar show a tooltip (from the antd library) containing a short description of the action.
-- create a json structure for all the tabs (fields: key, label, children).
+- create a json structure for all the tabs (fields: key, label, children). rebuild the list at every render so that the tabs are recreated, needed to apply the theme when it changes.
 - assign the json structure to the items property.

 the following tabs are available: